 The most common data shaping techniques are:

 - Applying a Sort Order

-Learn more about Power BI in Power BI tutorial.
+Learn more about Power BI from this Power BI Tutorial!

 The primary in-memory analytics engine behind Power Pivot is xVelocity.
-This engine handles large amount of data as it stores data in columnar databases.
-In in-memory analytics, all data is loaded to RAM memory, and therefore processing speed is really fast.
+This engine handles large amounts of data as it stores data in columnar databases.
+In in-memory analytics, all data is loaded to RAM memory, and therefore, the processing speed is really fast.

-A powerful and flexible new tool under Power BI umbrella, Power BI Designer empowers users to create intuitive reports and dashboards, easily and quickly, and also lets users change visual views of their data at fingertips for better analytics and informed decision-making.
+A powerful and flexible new tool under the Power BI umbrella, Power BI Designer empowers users to create intuitive reports and dashboards, easily and quickly and also lets the users change visual views of their data at their fingertips for better analytics and informed decision-making.
 This designer is a host of drag-and-drop capabilities that help users place content exactly where they want it on the report canvas in a well-structured layout.

 Yes, it is possible.
 Gateways can be used to do so.